Why is hotel channel manager comparison important?

 5. ResNexus | Gets teams up to speed quickly through solid demos and training for new users | Some important features require additional payments |

-Here’s what you should look out for when you compare channel managers to make sure you select the best provider for your hotel.
+Here’s what you should look out for when you compare channel managers to make sure you select the best hotel channel manager software for your property.

 Comparison point 1.
 Two-way channel connections